-- h) Test anomaly characterisation and priority - i) Criteria for running partial testing or re-testing candidates - j) Any other topics with agreement with the customer - 5.4 Testing work shall be defined in Test Plans, Test Specifications, Test Cases, or other test suite deliverables as defined in the testing methodology.
-These can also be encompassed in an overall Validation Plan with matching Validation Report as defined by the methodology. - 5.5 The test suites/plans/specifications/cases shall be technically reviewed and approved prior to execution.
-This can be considered the validation of test method as defined in ISO/IEC 17025 clause 5.4.5.
-This review shall include: - (a) Confirmation of adequate test coverage of all requirements - (b) Confirmation that test case results are not ambiguous and have objective pass/fail criteria - (c) Confirmation that any automated test suites will produce valid results - 5.6 The concept of Measurement Uncertainty (MU) typically is not applicable as gaming testing executes digital logic on a pass/fail basis.
+- h) Test anomaly characterisation and priority - i) Criteria for running partial testing or re-testing candidates - j) Any other topics with agreement with the customer - 7.3 Testing work shall be defined in Test Plans, Test Specifications, Test Cases, or other test suite deliverables as defined in the testing methodology.
+These can also be encompassed in an overall Validation Plan with matching Validation Report as defined by the methodology. - 7.4 The test suites/plans/specifications/cases shall be technically reviewed and approved prior to execution.
+This can be considered the validation of test method as defined in ISO/IEC 17025:2017 7.2.2.
+This review shall include: - (a) Confirmation of adequate test coverage of all requirements - (b) Confirmation that test case results are not ambiguous and have objective pass/fail criteria

+(c) Confirmation that any automated test suites will produce valid results

+8 Evaluation of Measurement Uncertainty

+The concept of Measurement Uncertainty (MU) typically is not applicable as gaming testing executes digital logic on a pass/fail basis.
 MU may be applied to gaming testing when the SUT is performing mathematical operations or using approximations and rounding in statistical analysis, calculus, or geometry, an uncertainty may be introduced by the algorithms themselves.
-Where this becomes significant to the output or functioning of the SUT, MU shall be documented. - 5.7 Computers as described in section 5.4.7 of ISO/IEC 17025 are considered test equipment and are managed per the requirements of ISO/IEC 17025 section 5.5.
+Where this becomes significant to the output or functioning of the SUT, MU shall be documented.